-*Note: If you are applying for the license between December 16 in an odd year and June 15 in an even year, you can pay the prorated fee for the license period about to end ($100) PLUS the fee for the new two-year license period ($400), for a total of $500.
-If you pay both fees, you will not need to renew the license until June 15 of the next even year.
+*Note: If you are applying for the license between July 1 in an odd year and December 31 in an odd year, you can pay the prorated fee for the license period about to end PLUS the fee for the new two-year license period.
+For example, applicants with 0 to 5 employees can pay $85 (prorated fee) PLUS $340 (two-year fee), for a total of $425.
+If you pay both fees, you will not need to renew the license until December 31 of the next odd year.

-Online Applicants: If you submit your license application online between December 16 in an odd year and June 15 in an even year, you will be required to pay the combined fee totaling $500.
-You will not need to renew the license until June 15 of the next even year.
+Online Applicants: If you submit your license application online between July 1 in an odd year and December 31 in an odd year, you will be required to pay the combined fee.
+Combined fees are marked with an asterisk (*) in the chart.
+For example, applicants with 0 to 5 employees must pay $425.
+You will not need to renew the license until December 31 of the next odd year.

 APPLICATION FILING PROCESS:

 Please make sure that you have reviewed and recorded the information required to submit a license application online before clicking the button below.
-Note: After successfully filing the application form online, Auctioneer applicants must visit the DCA Licensing Center within five (5) business days to be fingerprinted.
-As outlined in the “When You File” section, applicants must submit a copy of their $2,000 surety bond, bond receipt, three character certificates, and a photograph.
+Note: As outlined in the “When You File” section, applicants must submit a copy of the applicable business certificate, surety bond, bond receipt, and a copy of the Department of Buildings document.
 If you do not upload required documents as part of the application form submission, you must fax, e-mail, or bring documents to the DCA Licensing Center within five (5) business days after successfully filing the application form online.
-Please note that the image file you upload must be digital passport photo quality.
-A digital camera with a resolution of 1 mega-pixel will be more than adequate.
-Applicants can be photographed at no cost in the Licensing Center.
 Applicants should follow instructions on the printed confirmation page.
 Your license application will not be complete without these requirements.

 You will be routed to NYC Business Express.